19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (30th March 1987)

-An Act to make better provision for the registration and control of co-operative societies; to encourage co-operative development by the provision of services to co-operative societies and for matters connected therewith.
+An Act to make better provision for the registration and regulation of co-operative societies, and for matters connected therewith.

+[23/2008 wef 20/10/2008]

 [1st January 1980]